kali-linex/linex/Documentation/kbuild/makefiles.rst

     KBUILD_LDFLAGS         := -m elf_s390

   Note: ldflags-y can be used to further customise the flags used.
-See `Non-builtin vmlinux targets - extra-y`_.
+See `Non-builtin vmlinex targets - extra-y`_.

-LDFLAGS_vmlinux
+LDFLAGS_vmlinex
-  Options for $(LD) when linking vmlinux
+  Options for $(LD) when linking vmlinex

-  LDFLAGS_vmlinux is used to specify additional flags to pass to the linker when linking the final vmlinux image.
+  LDFLAGS_vmlinex is used to specify additional flags to pass to the linker when linking the final vmlinex image.

-  LDFLAGS_vmlinux uses the LDFLAGS_$@ support.
+  LDFLAGS_vmlinex uses the LDFLAGS_$@ support.

   Example::

     #arch/x86/Makefile
-    LDFLAGS_vmlinux := -e stext
+    LDFLAGS_vmlinex := -e stext

 OBJCOPYFLAGS
   objcopy flags